Our vision is for all children to acquire the life skills needed to thrive.

 We have worked with colleagues across Coram and with young people to produce a range of resources for teachers.
 These include:

 - The Adoptables’ Schools Toolkit: a resource that enables students to understand the issues facing adopted children at school (accredited by the PSHE Association).

-- Captain Coram teaching module: the Captain Coram Citizenship resource consists of six carefully planned sessions with beautiful source materials that take children on an journey through children’s rights from Coram's early days of receiving a Royal Charter in 1739 to the work of Coram today.
-It has been designed to link with Key Stage 2 National Curriculum subjects History, Art and English as well as PSHE & Citizenship education and SMSC requirements of Ofsted.
+- Captain Coram Citizenship: a resource that takes children on a journey through children’s rights from Coram receiving a Royal Charter in 1739 to the work of Coram today (links with Key Stage 2 National Curriculum subjects History, Art and English as well as PSHE & Citizenship education and SMSC requirements of Ofsted).